systemd/systemd/docs/DESKTOP_ENVIRONMENTS.md

    adjusted using desktop environment specific drop-in files.

  * The application ID can be retrieved by stripping the prefix and postfix.
-   This in turn should map to the corresponding `.desktop` file when available
+   This in turn should map to the corresponding `.desktop` file when available.

+   Note that this nameing scheme might be a unit alias, so runtime detection must check the entire name-array of a unit, rather than just its unit ID.

 TODO: Define the name of slices that should be used.
 This could be `app-<launcher>-<ApplicationID>-<RANDOM>.slice`.